All About Mormons: Plot

-Throughout the episode, characters ask questions about Mormonism, and the story then breaks off to a sub-story about Joseph Smith and the founding of the religion.
-For satirical purposes, the show deviates from the original accounts of Mormonism's founding by adding extra details to stories originally left vague (e.g. the precise location where Martin Harris lost the only transcript of the Book of Lehi given to him by Joseph Smith); furthermore, during the narration, an upbeat tune plays in the background, with a choral "Dum, dum, dum, dum, dum" following the lyrical lines of the song.
+Throughout the episode, characters frequently question the Latter Day Saints movement, as the story cuts to a retelling of the story of Joseph Smith founding of the religion.
+For satirical purposes, the show deviates from the original accounts of Mormonism's founding by adding extra details to stories originally left vague (e.g. the precise location where Martin Harris lost the only transcript of the Book of Lehi given to him by Joseph Smith).
+During the narration, an upbeat tune plays in the background, with a choral "Dum, dum, dum, dum, dum" following the lyrical lines of the song.
 When skeptic Lucy Harris appears in the sub-story, the chorus changes to "Smart, smart, smart, smart, smart", and it becomes clear that the voices are actually singing "Dumb, dumb, dumb, dumb, dumb" after the specifics of Smith's story.
-The show asserts flaws in the religion's founding, which especially concern Stan (for example, that Joseph Smith offered no proof to the general public of finding the golden plates, and that he claimed to have translated from a slightly different plate after the first translation was lost while in the possession of Martin Harris).
-Stan ends up shouting at the Mormons that they are ridiculous for believing in it without proof; they smile and patiently explain that it is a matter of faith, while Stan argues that it should be a matter of empirical evidence.
-He further lashes out at them for acting unusually nice all the time, claiming it blindsides stupid people like his father into believing in Mormonism (to which Randy Marsh responds with a determined "Yeah!").
+The show asserts flaws in the religion's founding (for example, that Joseph Smith offered no proof to the general public of finding the golden plates), with the smoking gun finally arriving when the Harrisons claim Smith was incapable of producing a perfect replication of his original translations due to God becoming enraged when Martin Harris misplaced them, causing Stan to deride the Latter Day Saints beliefs.
+Furthermore, Stan claims this to be a tactic of blindsiding unintelligent people, causing them to convert, pointing out his father's prior conversion as an example of the phenomenon.

-Stan's anger does not upset anyone in the Mormon family other than Gary, who confronts Stan and the other boys the next day, pointing out that he believes his religion does not need to be factually true because it still supports good family values and helping the poor.
-Gary also condemns their bigotry and ignorance in language that is normal for the main characters but extremely surprising and powerful coming from Gary, as he ends his dialogue telling Stan to "suck my balls".
-He walks away, leaving the boys in utter shock.
-The episode ends as Cartman, with a new-found respect for Gary, says "Damn, that kid is cool, huh?"
+Stan's anger does not upset anyone in the Mormon family, though it causes Gary to confront Stan and the other boys the following day.
+Gary reasons that, though his family's religious beliefs are indeed absurd, it has provided them with guidance and fostered charity, and condemns the other boys for their bigotry.
+He concludes that Stan has "a lot of growing up to do" and that he is no longer interested in pursuing a friendship, surmising the group should "suck my balls", leaving the boys in utter shock.
+The episode ends as Cartman acquires a newfound respect for Gary, announcing that he finds him cool.

 Production

 The episode was written and directed by South Park co-creator Trey Parker.
 The character of the new Mormon student Gary is voiced by South Park writer Kyle McCulloch, who himself grew up Mormon.

-Growing up in Colorado, Parker and Stone knew a lot of Mormon people, and Parker's high school ex-girlfriend was a Mormon, whose family he had visited while they held Family Home Evening.
+Growing up in Colorado, Parker and Stone (while not Mormon themselves) knew a lot of Mormon people, and Parker's high school ex-girlfriend was a Mormon, whose family he had visited while they held Family Home Evening.
 Through these experiences, Parker learned a number of things about the religion, and he did more research for his film Orgazmo, in which he played the Mormon main character.